jijopu/articles/content/articles/2020/06/sample/_index.md

         </div>
 </figure>
 {{< /rawhtml >}}

-With strict social distancing measures implemented in the initial stages of virus spread, the intention of states was to slow down the pace of contagion.
-However, it's not possible to gain control over the infection just by shutting down the whole country.
-Rather accelerated and perpetual testing are the chief factors that actually count during the culmination of a lockdown period.
-The state of Kerala had a high test rate initially, which gradually declined over time.
-However, their early and effective judgments upheld the state's control over the caseload significantly.

 The chart below renders the positivity rate against tests per million.
 This is particularly significant as it provides us with an insight on the measure of tests done while keeping us informed of the outbreak in the state.
 Plus the sizes of the bubbles in the plot are in proportion to cases recorded per million.
 {{< rawhtml >}}
 <figure class="fullwidth">